Edouard102/eRock-Paper-Scissors/README.md

    - the navigation to be easy and intuitive.
    - I want to understand immediately what is the website about without the need of looking for it.

-2. As a returning user : I want to see THAT ....
+2. As a returning user :
    - Challenge myself on the game.
-   - Tocontact and get information on the website owner.

 ### **Design Choices**